Collisteru/collisteru.net/content/other/about/about.md

 ### Now

 I'm back in Colorado!
-I just finished the GMTK Gmae Jam 2024 and am preparing for my last year of college.
+I just finished the GMTK Game Jam 2024 and am preparing for my last year of college.

 ### Social Media